 There are a lot of things to consider when you decide to take back your youthful look and get help with a facelift.
 Every person’s face is unique and solely their own so every facelift procedure must be tailored or customized to meet an individual’s needs.
 A frequent topic of discussion with facial rejuvenation is which of these 2 techniques seems best.
 The Deep Plane facelift and SMAS facelift are two different but highly effective techniques with the same main goal which is to restore a patient’s face with a more youthful appearance and reduce the signs of aging.
-Both can yield natural-looking, beautiful results for a patient, so what is the difference between the 2 procedures?
+Both can yield natural-looking, beautiful results for a patient, so what is the difference between the two procedures?
 Which one is best?
 Will my plastic surgeon have a method they prefer?

-Essentially the technique and surgical care of a facelift procedure has come a long way.
+The Facelift Breakdown: Essentially the technique and surgical care of a facelift procedure has come a long way.
 When first introduced as a cosmetic procedure, the single layer of skin on a patient’s face was simply lifted and tightened.
 It left good results for a patient but had issues of severe scarring without long term results.
 Then in the 60’s the facelift procedure was enhanced when it was realized that the underlying SMAS or Superficial MusculoAponeurotic System was the main factor to give patients longer results with the “lift” they really wanted.
 This dense connective tissue layer and muscles below the skin, which control facial emotion, showed if tightened during a facelift procedure along with the skin that it increased longevity as well as gave patients better end results.
-Taking all the pressure off of just the skin being tightened, this sublayer player in the facelift game provides the lifting power that this procedure needed.
+Taking all the pressure off of just the skin being tightened, this sub-layer player in the facelift game provides the lifting power that this procedure needed.

-Skin tightening is still a major player in the facelift procedure but now done in conjunction with the SMAS effect every facelift incorporates some form of tightening this underlying structure even with a Deep Plane facelift.
+Fast Forward to Now: Skin tightening is still a major player in the facelift procedure but now done in conjunction with the SMAS effect every facelift incorporates some form of tightening this underlying structure with SMAS and a Deep Plane facelift.
 With new developments in facelift options and surgical technique, a Deep Plane facelift has taken on a new role that some patients find fits what they need.

-Let’s take a look at the comparison of these 2 options: SMAS facelift: This facelift technique is a 2-part process with pulling or lifting the skin first then tightening the underlying layer of facial muscles or Superficial MusculoAponeurotic System.
+Let’s take a look at the comparison of these 2 options: SMAS facelift: This facelift technique is a 2-part process with pulling or lifting the skin first then tightening the underlying layer of facial muscles or Superficial MusculoAponeurotic System by folding over itself (Plication) or removing a part of it and reattaching them (Imbrication).
 A more customizable facelift, it allows surgeons to accommodate for asymmetrical features and adjust the skin tightening process to allow for different angles in order to restore a patient’s overall appearance.
 Typically performed with incisions at the temple area, behind the hairline, in order to “lift” and place the SMAS into proper position to tighten and reduce laxity.
 The SMAS is also connected to the platysma muscle in the neck which lends a SMAS lift to allow for a lower face and neck lift at the same time.
 It basically gives the surgeon more control to customize and tailor this procedure to deal with each patient’s individual needs for their facelift.

 Essentially both facelift techniques have pros and cons to them but ultimately both techniques can provide patients with the results they desire which ultimately is to look younger!
-It comes down to is what is the preferred method of choice for your plastic surgeon.
+It comes down to what is the preferred method of choice for your plastic surgeon.